-When we are discussing electromagnetic radiation we are often dealing with both very large and very small numbers.
-Therefore scientific notation is often used to write these numbers.
+As mentioed in the previous section, when describing electromagnetic radiation we are often dealing with both very large and very small numbers.
+Therefore scientific notation is frequently used to write these numbers.

-Many of the variables for radiation equations are written in scientific notation, so you will be to become comfortable converting numbers to and from scientific notation as well as adding, multiplying and dividing numbers in scientific notation.
+Many of the variables for radiation equations are written in scientific notation, so you should become comfortable converting numbers to and from scientific notation as well as adding, multiplying and dividing numbers in scientific notation.

-Example: Write 3040 in scientific notation Move the decimal point 3 places to the left, so it becomes 3.04 x 103
+Example: Write 3040 in scientific notation.
+The decimal should be between the 3 and 0, so move the decimal point 3 places to the left, so it becomes 3.04 x 103

-Example: Write 0.00012 in scientific notation Move the decimal point 4 places to the right, so it becomes 1.2 x 10-4
+Example: Write 0.00012 in scientific notation The decimal should be between the 1 and 2, so move the decimal point 4 places to the right, so it becomes 1.2 x 10-4

 Converting from Scientific Notation to "Normal"

-Example: Convert 4.01 x 105 to "normal notation" Since the exponent is positive we move the decimal point five places to the right, so it becomes 401,000
+Example: Write 4.01 x 105 in"normal notation" Since the exponent is positive we move the decimal point five places to the right, so it becomes 401,000

 Working with Exponent & Numbers in Scientific Notation

 Exponents and numbers in scientific notation are frequently used in remote sensing applications.
 Whether solving for the frequency of electromagnetic radiation, or using Wien's Law to determining the radiation of maximum radiation, you will find multiple variables with exponents.
 Therefore it's important that to understand the rules for working with exponents, this will also make solving the equations much easier.